John Eldon Smith: Execution and aftermath

 Years after his execution, his final words would be purported to have been, "Well, the Lord is going to get another one."
 In reality, contemporaneous sources state that Smith had no official final words and did not request any specific witnesses to attend his execution, although reporters noted that he told the warden shortly before his execution, "My final statement will be delivered by Father Wise" (referring to then-prison chaplain Reverend Richard Wise) and that he also told guards as they were strapping him into the electric chair, "Hey, there ain't no point in pulling it so tight."

-Following Smith's execution, anti-death penalty activist Henry Schwarzschild noted that John Smith's execution ushered in a new era of executions in the United States wherein the death penalty would be applied more frequently: "We have entered a new period where executions are utterly likely."
+Following Smith's execution, anti-death penalty activist Henry Schwarzschild noted that John Smith's execution ushered in a new era of executions in the United States, in which the death penalty would be carried out even more frequently than in the 1950s and 1960s: "We have entered a new period where executions are utterly likely."

 John Maree was paroled from prison after serving 13 years of his sentence.
 In 2010, at the age of 71, Rebecca Machetti was paroled 36 years into her sentence and changed her surname to Lorusso to match that of her new common-law husband at the time.
 In September 2020, at the age of 81, she died of complications related to COVID-19.